otakustay/react-diff-view/README.md

 The term "column edits" stands for highlighted areas on a modified line, they are usually produced by further comparing the old and new line content.

-To mark an edits between changes, you can provide the `markEdits` function prop to `Diff` component, this function receives two changes and returns a tuple (array) of `[Edit[], Edit[]]`, the first element is edits for the old change, the second element is for the new change.
+To mark edits between changes, you can provide the `markEdits` function prop to `Diff` component, this function receives two changes and returns a tuple (array) of `[Edit[], Edit[]]`, the first element is edits for the old change, the second element is for the new change.

 A edit is simply an array with two numbers `[startIndex, length]`, the first element is the start index in original text, the second number represents the length of this edit.